 Strategy processes: LMUinnovativ and 50-40-10

 Building on the LMUinnovativ process and the results of the first phase of the Excellence Initiative, LMU Munich implemented another strategy process in 2008 and 2009 – the so-called “50-40-10” process.
 The term is based on a guideline adopted by the University Governing Board at the start of the “50-40-10” process.
-This specified that about 50 percent of the professorships that would fall vacant prior to 2016 should be refilled by candidates with the same thematic orientation and 40 percent should be redesignated to cover new research areas, while the remaining 10 percent should be used for follow-up funding of the Excellence Initiative.
+This specified that about 50 percent of the professorships becoming vacant prior to 2016 were to be refilled by candidates with the same thematic orientation and 40 percent were to be redesignated to cover new research areas, while the remaining 10 percent were to be used for follow-up funding of the Excellence Initiative.

 The excellent performance of LMU in the second phase of the Excellence Initiative confirms the efficacy of the continuous profile development of LMU.
 In this context, LMU has also implemented a sustainability program in order to ensure the continuity of successful structures established as part of the Excellence Initiative.
 Thus, from 2011, funding measures to the amount of 15 million euros per year were incorporated into the University‘s core budget.